NashFP/cipher-fun/markwutka+lisp/README.md

 GADDAG in 1994 that let you do fast lookups on what letters can precede a word - [https://ericsink.com/downloads/faster-scrabble-gordon.pdf]).

-For cipher-cracking purposes, we are more concerned with finding the longest word at a given point, although at some point I may try looking for all lengths of words at a given point and trying each.
+For cipher-cracking purposes, we want to find either the longest possible word, or all the words possible from a given starting point.
-In this case, we just keep following the graph matching the letters we have, and every time we hit an "is-end-of-word" we note that as the new longest word.
+In this case, we just keep following the graph matching the letters we have, and every time we hit an "is-end-of-word" we note as either the new longest word or just another possible word length.
 If we hit an is-end-of-list without matching, we stop searching because that means the current letter cannot follow the ones before it in the dictionary.